Justice Partner Resources >

 Payable Offenses: The following are general guidelines about offenses that may be payable:

-- All statutory petty misdemeanor offenses are payable, per the Judicial Council policy.
-(Statutory petty misdemeanor offenses are payable even if not expressly identified on a Statewide Payables List.)
+- All petty misdemeanor violations of statute and administrative rule are payable, per the Judicial Council policy.
+(Petty misdemeanor offenses are payable even if not expressly identified on a Statewide Payables List.)

-- Misdemeanor violations of the Minnesota Rules (Administrative Code) and the Code of Federal Regulations may be designated on Statewide Payables List as payable.
+- Misdemeanor violations of the Minnesota Statutes, the Minnesota Rules (Administrative Code), and the Code of Federal Regulations may be designated on Statewide Payables List as payable.

 - Petty misdemeanor and misdemeanor ordinance violations may be designated as payable within a county by the district court.